 \subsection{Plastic event or Yielding}

 To detect the plastic event or the yielding event, we measure the largest non-affine displacement in the system.
-The displacement is computed from two minimized configurations (separated by the elementary strain $\delta \gamma$) and defined as $\Delta z^2_{max} (\gamma) = \max [z_i (\gamma + \delta \gamma) - z_i (\gamma)]^2$ where $z_i(\gamma)$ is the coordinate of a particle $i$ in the direction perpendicular to shear (gradient direction in 2D and vorticity direction in 3D).
-By studying the corresponding drops in stress and the potential energy, we put a threshold on $\Delta z^2_{max}$, to identify the occurrence of the event; $\Delta z^2_{max}$ is model dependent.
-We have also verified this identification via the back-shear protocol \cite{barbot2018local} and we find that our method provides an excellent balance between sensitivity of detection and computational efficiency.
+The displacement is computed from two minimized configurations (separated by the elementary strain $\delta \gamma$ and defined as $\Delta z^2_{max} (\gamma) = \max [z_i (\gamma + \delta \gamma) - z_i (\gamma)]^2$ where $z_i(\gamma)$ is the coordinate of a particle $i$ in the direction perpendicular to shear (gradient direction in 2D and vorticity direction in 3D).
+Comparing the stress drop and the potential energy drop we put a threshold on $\Delta z^2_{max}$, which is model dependent.
+The threshold chosen is also verified against the back-shear protocol \cite{barbot2018local}.
+We find that this method provides an excellent balance between sensitivity of detection and computational efficiency.
 More details are provided in {\it SI}.